-If you have more than 2 years' Qualifying Service
+If you have at least 2 years' Qualifying Service

-If you have more than 2 years' Qualifying Service or have transferred in benefits from another arrangement you will be entitled to a pension from the Section payable from your Normal Retirement Date.
+If you have at least 2 years' Qualifying Service or have transferred in benefits from another arrangement you will be entitled to a pension from the Section payable from the day after your Normal Retirement Date.
 This is referred to as a "preserved pension".

-Your preserved pension will be increased from the date you leave Pensionable Service until the date your pension comes into payment in line with legislation which governs the rate of pension increases in the PCSPS.
-If you have a GMP (see page 11) this may be increased at a different rate.
+Your preserved pension will be increased from the date you leave Pensionable Service until the date your pension comes into payment.
+For those who joined between 1 April 2008 and 1 July 2011, the increases are in line with the Retail Prices Index.
+For other members increases will be the same as if you remained in the NHSPS.

+If you have a GMP (see below) this may be increased at a different rate.

-You will be able to take your pension before your Normal Retirement Date if you have a preserved pension and you have attained Minimum Pensionable Age.
-You will not need the consent of your Employer or the Trustee although your pension will be reduced if you retire early prior to age 60 by an amount determined by the Trustee having considered actuarial advice to reflect its early payment prior to age 60.
-If you retire early on or after age 60 there will be no reduction for early payment.
+You will be able to take your pension before your Normal Retirement Date if you have a preserved pension and you are aged 55 or over.
+You will not need the consent of your Employer or the Trustee although your pension will be reduced if you retire early by an amount determined by the Trustee having considered actuarial advice to reflect its early payment.
+However, there is no reduction if you are a Pre-2008 NHSPS Member and take your benefits on or after age 60.